lightbits/lightbits.github.io/euler2/euler2.markdown

 <!-- This is what they do on aircraft? -->

-This would be well and good, except that our Euler angles would need to change as well: if our current estimate is close to sideways, or (0, 90, 0), and we switch model so that (0,0,0) means sideways, then our angles have to go back to (0,0,0) again.
+This would be well and good, except that our Euler angles would need to change whenever we switch: if our current estimate is close to sideways, or (0, 90, 0), and we switch model so that (0,0,0) means sideways, then our angles have to go back to (0,0,0) again. <!--have to go back -->

+In other words, we would have to keep track of two things: 1) which default orientation we are currently based around, and 2) the Euler angle 'offset' around that.
+Whenever we switch default orientation, we need to reset the offset to zero.

 This sounds complicated and not very nice to implement...